 Under the Securities Exchange Act of 1934, public companies are required to file quarterly financial reports with the U.S. Securities and Exchange Commission.
 These reports, known as 10-Q reports, provide a detailed accounting of a company's financial results, including dividends, for the most recent quarter of its operations.

 A 10-Q report includes financial statements, an assessment of business risks, a description of significant legal proceedings with which the company is involved, management's discussion and analysis of business operations and descriptions of other major financial transactions.

 Four Earnings Seasons

-Private companies that are not traded on the stock market are not required to file publicly available quarterly reports.
+Private companies that are not traded on the stock market are not required to make disclosures by filing publicly available quarterly reports.
 Generally accepted accounting principles, however, usually call for private companies to follow similar annual and quarterly reporting cycles so that a company's private shareholders and investors can gauge the financial status of the firm.

 Private companies may also make their annual and quarterly financial reports publicly available even though they are not required to do so.
-For example, Cargill, one of the largest private companies in the United States, releases a summary of its financial information every quarter.
+For example, Cargill, the largest private company in the United States, releases a summary of its financial information every quarter.

 David Sarokin is a well-known Internet specialist with publications in a wide variety of business topics, from the best uses of information technology to the steps for incorporating your business.
 He is the author of The Corporation, Its History and Future (Cambridge Scholars, 2020) on the role of big business in the modern world, and Missed Information (MIT Press, 2016), detailing how our social systems like health care, finance and government can be improved with better quality information.